Longbranch-Vinaigrette/longbranch-vinaigrette-web-gui/README.md

 npm run dev
 ```

-#### How to configure a repository/app to be used with dev-gui and dev-gui-website?

-1. Step one create settings.json

-Notes:
-.gitignore:

-#### Settings.json
+## App settings[^settings.json]

-For how to configure settings.json on repositories check the file, [settings.json.default.js](settings.json.default.js)
+For how to configure settings.json on repositories check the file, settings.json.spec.js on\
+dev-tools-standards repository.

 [^top]: Back to top
 [^setup]:
-    Go back to
+    Go back to setup
-    setup
+[^settings.json] settings.json